 Automation in the training profession is continuing to advance at an ever-increasing speed.
-Examples include interactive videos, computer auto marking, interactive video assessment and virtual reality scenarios, scenario based learning interactives and serious games for the demonstration of skills.
+Examples include interactive videos, computer auto marking, interactive video assessment and virtual reality scenarios, Scenario Based Training Interactives (SBTI's) and serious games for the demonstration of skills.
 The experience API is also allowing online training to move beyond the boundaries of formally structured content development and the classroom.